TRaSH-Guides/Guides/docs/File-and-Folder-Structure/How-to-set-up/Synology.md

 ![!synology-id](images/synology-id.png)

 This will show you the UID (aka PUID).
-In the screenshot above this is `1035` for the docker user and `100` is the GID (aka PGID) for the user's group.
+In the screenshot above this is `1035` for the Docker user and `100` is the GID (aka PGID) for the user's group.
 Save these values for later use.

 ## Create Folder Structure